Voting starts in March for the Drupal Association Board election.

 SSL (Secure Login)

-This module supports secure login.
-Please check the settings page for the relevant settings.
-Sites must have SSL enabled to be able to use this feature.
+This module supports secure login on non-SSL pages Please check the settings page for the relevant settings.
+Servers must have SSL enabled to be able to use this feature.
 An optional themeable icon can be added to the HTML above or below the form.
 The html for the form can be overridden by creating the file ssl-icon.tpl.php in your theme directory, and inserting whatever HTML you want there.

 Fancy Login was built by Jaypan.
 We are a development agency specializing in AJAX heavy applications.